ThunderDoesDev/Discord-Server-Nuker/README.md

     cd discord-nuke-bot
     ```

-2. Install the dependencies:
+2. Install the required dependencies:

     ```bash
-    npm install
+    npm install discord.js fs cli-progress readline path
     ```

-3. Create a `token.txt` file in the root directory and add your bot token inside, or enter it when prompted.

-4. Run the bot:
+3. Run the bot:

     ```bash
     node bot.js
     ```

+4. Enter your bot token when prompted.
+The bot will create a `token.txt` file to store the token for future runs.

 5. The bot will prompt you for the **Server ID** and a **nuke option** to execute.
 Follow the instructions in the console to proceed.